Niloy333/eegFloss/README.md

 - Saves the cleaned data to a new file (which can then be sleep-scored).

 ### `3.eegFloss_file_cleanup.py`
-- Deletes intermediate or unnecessary files generated during the processing pipeline to reduce clutter.
+- Deletes intermediate or unnecessary files generated during processing to reduce clutter.

 ### `eegFloss_functions.py`
 - Contains all imports and helper functions required by the main scripts.